← Back to the blog

 By Emlyn Addison

-December 12, 2024 Category: Episode planning
+December 12, 2024 Category: Content planning

 Unless your channel is about grabbing a mic and gabbing at the camera for an hour, you need an episode plan.
 Spontaneity has a place but for content with legs, improvisation isn’t a reliable formula.

-Episode planning is about having a story, a narrative, an idea that needs a beginning, a middle, and an end—that doesn't just fill time, but captivates.
+Content planning is about having a story, a narrative, an idea that needs a beginning, a middle, and an end—that doesn’t just fill time, but captivates.
 A question-and-answer breadcrumb trail that keeps viewers absorbed.

 Some would call this a script—OK.
 But this isn’t just a script.